Parents and the home environment they create are the single most important factor in shaping their children’s well-being, achievements and prospects.

 I can offer the following services:

-- Training sessions for parents either at schools, libraries or other locations.
+- Training sessions for parents either at schools, in companies or other locations.

 - Responding to questions that parents might have and linking them up with professionals in other organizations who can provide specialist advice.